-As a registered nurse that has worked in the ICU, I have learned how important it is during pregnancy for mothers and their babies to get the right amount of vitamins and minerals.
+As a registered nurse who has worked in the ICU, I’ve learned how important it is during pregnancy for mothers and babies to get the right amount of vitamins and minerals.
 By taking prenatal vitamins there are many problems that mothers and their babies can avoid.
 With such a simple solution to so many birth defects it would be ridiculous not to take a Prenatal Vitamin.
 Why are prenatal vitamins so important?
 Let’s take a look.

 Every Year in the United States

 - 875,000 woman experience one or more pregnancy complications